12/21/04 Newsletter (below it are two previous newsletters on this issue):

 produced in that plant.

-3. Those who do use such meat would not be "treifing up" their kitchens
+3. Those who do use such meat would not be "treifing up" their

 because they do have a legitimate halakhic authority (the OU) backing